rentruewang/mind/fun/stories.md

 - Tells a lot more than show, during emotional narration and embellishment, by emphasizing and giving you the conclusion.

+- Lower density, because:
+  - Tells more (showing has more info because of layering)
   - Emphasizes small moments and dedicate her words to _detail_ "small things / moments" (where JY would use < 5 character sentence).
-Expands on small dilemmas / moment by moment transient reactions.
+    Expands on small dilemmas / moment by moment transient reactions, so fewer events.

 - Using narration heavily to do conclusion / replay events / embellishment.
 Hence, low density in events.